gregorymanni/Amoeba/README.md

   <img src="./images/amoeba2.gif" width="100%" alt="Amoeba closeup" />
 </p>

-*Note: This plugin frequently agitates the graph view renderer, which may cause a spike in CPU usage as long as the amoeba is active.
+*Note: This plugin frequently agitates the graph view renderer, which may cause a spike in CPU usage as long as graph view is open.
 It is not recommended for giant database-style vaults.*

 ## Getting started